&Beyond Grumeti Serengeti Tented Camp

 Accommodation is in 10 flamboyant tents tucked under shady palm thatched roofs.
 Each of the spacious tents has a furnished deck and ensuite bathroom with hand basin, separate shower open to the stars and separate w.c.
 There is an overhead fan and the local sculptured furnishings and vibrant decor bring alive the excitement and romance of Africa.

 There are no specific childcare facilities however, children over 5 are very welcome as under this age they cannot partake in the regular game-drives.
 Child minders can be booked at an additional cost.
 Children aged 6 to 11 years are accommodated on game-drives at the lodge manager’s discretion.
 An extra bed can be arranged for a child 16 years and younger sharing their parents tent.

 The guest areas of this intimate camp include open-fronted sitting and dining areas, a lounge area and domed bar.
-The interior design is colorful and funky with unusual beaded artifacts.
+The interior design is colourful and funky with unusual beaded artefacts.
 The spacious decks are perfect for sundowners overlooking the river.
 A dramatic boma ensures star-studded romantic dinners.
 The camp has a rim-flow pool perched on the banks of the river where guests can view hippo at play.
 The Safari Shop is located at the entrance of the camp.

 Twice daily game drives in open 4x4 safari vehicles in the Serengeti National Park with sunrise and sundowner stops.
 Balloon safaris can also be arranged with prior notice.

 Meg Shepro (Staff)

 This fun and quirky camp will instantly make you feel welcome.
 Whether you're enjoying sundowners with the honking hippos in the Grumeti River in front of the lodge or out searching for the lions of Western Serengeti, you're sure to be having a unique and personalized experience.